Software-Improvement-Group/sigridci/docs/reference/analysis-scope-configuration.md

 ## Architecture Quality

-**Note: This requires an Architecture Quality license, which is currently restricted to a limited customer beta.
-Without this license, you will not be able to see security results in Sigrid.**

-Similar to other Sigrid capabilities, you can enabled the Architecture Quality capability by adding a section to your configuration file:
+Architecture Quality is available by default.
+You can use the various scope file options to customize your analysis.
+The options related to architecture live in the `architecture` section in the scope file.

     architecture:
-      enabled: true
+      # options go here

 Adding this section to the configuration will automatically enable the Architecture Quality analysis every time you publish your system to Sigrid.